Table Of Contents

 The Extract (or print) student not already tagged as "extracted" option will limit the students in the report or extract to those that have not already been tagged in the Report Tag (RTG) table as being extracted for the Cal Grant.

 The Tag students as "extracted" during extraction option will create a Report Tag (RTG) record with a Report Name (RNM) = 'CALGRANTGPAEXPORT' and a Report Tag (QT) = 'X'.
 Students that were not included in the extract will have a blank Report Tag (QT).

 Select the Do not include Remedial Classes (CRS.CL = 35) option to exclude courses tagged as Remedial in the Course Level (CRS.CL) field of the Courses screen.

 The Do not include CRS option along with the drop-downs can be used to exclude courses with specific codes in the UC1 - UC8 code fields in the Course screen.

 The Repeat Tags to Include in the GPA Calculation can be used to include or exclude specific Repeat Tags in the GPA calculation.

-The Graduation Date by default is populated with the last day in the school or district Calendar.
+The Graduation Date by default is initially populated with the last day in the school or district Calendar.
 If the date is manually changed the page will remember the newly entered date.
 This date will be used in the Cal Grant extract for students that do not already have a Graduation Date (STU.DG).
 Please verify the correct date is entered before running the extract.